krakintgithub/main/roadmap/Readme.md

 # Krakin't Dynamic Roadmap

 IN PROGRESS:
-- Add 10KRK to a miner, as a bounty to show how the miner works.
 - Register Krakin't as the sole proprietorship in Canada, Ontario
 - LinkedIn registration
 - List the token on coinbase and etherscan